-Infidels Records: Artist - UniversalDice; new CD release - "birth, love, hate, death"
+Infidels Records: Artist - niversalDice; new CD release - "birth, love, hate, death"

 Songwriter, singer and political and philosophical writer/activist Gerry Dantone has a writing style that is first and foremost humanistic, but also coherent, provocative and multi-layered.
 In addition, the band's primary themes are as big as they get; life and death and meaning and purpose.
 No other band is as prepared to tackle these subjects as UniversalDice.
-Bandmates Bob Barcus on lead guitar and Eddie Canova on bass are among Long Island's finest session players and are given a chance to stretch.
-Newest members are longtime Long Island musical giants Walt Sargent and Vincent Crici who add their keyboard support to the band's latest tunes.
+Longtime bandmates Bob Barcus on guitar and Eddie Canova on bass are among Long Island's finest session players and more recent members are longtime Long Island musical giants Walt Sargent and Vincent Crici who add their keyboard support to the band's latest tunes.

 Music to "birth, love, hate, death":

 If you prefer, here is a link to a Spotify audio player - you may need a Spotify free account: